axibase/axibase-collector-docs/installation-on-docker.md

  axibase/collector:latest
 ```

-To automatically configure a connection to the Axibase Time Series Database add the `-atsd-url` parameter with the ATSD hostname and HTTPS port, by default `8443`, as well as [Collector account](https://axibase.com/docs/atsd/administration/collector-account.html) credentials.
+To automatically configure a connection to ATSD add the `-atsd-url` parameter with the ATSD hostname and HTTPS port, by default `8443`, as well as [Collector account](https://axibase.com/docs/atsd/administration/collector-account.html) credentials.

 ```sh
 docker run \